missdavis/ngfunnel/README.md

 # ngfunnel
-A demo version of a sales funnel portion of website for 5 day business challenge.
-Graphic design team of client sent over the Figma file of how they wanted website to be designed.
+A demo version of a sales funnel portion of website for 5 day business challenge of client.
+Client's designer sent me a Figma file of how they wanted website to be developed and asked me not to use any "table structure" for package variations.